 Don't try to speed up your learning progress.
-This is especially true while working on developing speed.
+This is especially true while working on developing speed with the online metronome.
 Playing fast is very easy to do, but takes a long time.
 Speed is something that takes time.
 Your job is to work

 on training your fingers to play with precision.
 That should be your main focus.
 If your fingers are precise and know where to go, speed will follow naturally.
 Don't burn any steps!
 The same goes for any technique or